Struma disaster: Voyage and detention

 There, she remained at anchor, while British diplomats and Turkish officials negotiated over the fate of the passengers.
-Because of Arab and Jewish unrest in Palestine, the British government was determined to apply the terms of the White Paper of 1939 to minimise Jewish immigration to Palestine.
-British diplomats urged the Turkish government of Refik Saydam to prevent Struma from continuing her voyage.
-Turkey refused to allow the passengers to disembark.
+The Turkish government of Prime Minister Refik Saydam refused to accept Jewish refugees into Turkey, with Saydam once stating that his country "would not accept masses of Jews, nor individual Jews who were oppressed in other countries."
+Turkish officials informed their British counterparts that they would not allow Strumas passengers to land unless Britain permitted them to emigrate to Palestine.
+As the passengers were attempting to illegally immigrate to Palestine in violation of the restrictions laid out in the White Paper of 1939, British diplomats informed the Turkish government no such permission would be given.
 While she was detained in Istanbul, Struma ran short of food.
 Soup was cooked twice a week, and supper was typically an orange and some peanuts for each person.
 At night, each child was issued a serving of milk.

-After weeks of negotiation, the British government agreed to honour the expired Palestinian visas that were possessed by a few passengers, who were allowed to continue to Palestine overland.
-With the help of influential friends (Vehbi Koc), a few others also managed to escape.
+Following weeks of negotiation, the British agreed to honour the expired Palestinian immigration visas that a few passengers possessed, allowing them to travel to Palestine overland.
+With the help of several sympathetic residents of Istanbul, a few passengers managed to escape into Turkey.
 One woman, Madeea Solomonovici, was admitted to an Istanbul hospital after she had miscarried.
-On 12 February, British officials agreed that children from 11 to 16 on the ship would be given Palestinian visas, but a dispute occurred over their transportation to Palestine.
+On 12 February, British officials agreed that passengers aged between 11 and 16 would be given Palestinian visas, but a dispute occurred over their transportation to Palestine.
 According to some researchers, a total of 9 passengers disembarked, and the remaining 782 and 10 crew stayed on the ship.
 Others believe that there had only been 782 passengers initially, with only Solomonovici being allowed to leave the ship.